Cognac and the Atlantic Coast - a Cycling Tour in France

 Start

-Angoulême Rail and TGV station and Angoulême airport
+La Rochelle Rail and TGV station

 Finish

-Collection is from Angoulême TGV rail station (direct trains from Paris Montparnasse).
-Departures from La Rochelle TGV rail station (direct trains to Paris Montparnasse) and La Rochelle airport.
+Departures from Angouleme TGV rail station (direct trains to Paris Montparnasse) and easy connection to Bordeaux for airport.

 Cycling level